AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-04-18-crlf-vs-lf-normalizing-line-endings-in-git.md

 ##### The `eol` Attribute: Controlling Line Endings in Git's Working Tree

 Sometimes, you actually want files to be checked out locally using `CRLF` while still retaining `LF` in the index.
 Usually, this is for Windows-specific files that are very sensitive to line ending changes.
-One such example is if you're committing batch scripts, which need `CRLF` line endings to run on Windows.
+Batch scripts are a common example since they need `CRLF` line endings to run properly.
 It's okay to store these files with `LF` line endings in your repo, so long as they later get checked out with the correct line endings on a Windows machine.
-You can find a more comprehensive list of files that need `CRLF` line endings in the following article by Muhammad Rehan Saeed: [`.gitattributes` Best Practices](https://rehansaeed.com/gitattributes-best-practices/#line-endings).
+You can find a more comprehensive list of files that need `CRLF` line endings in the following article: [`.gitattributes` Best Practices](https://rehansaeed.com/gitattributes-best-practices/#line-endings).

-[In a previous section](#configuring-line-endings-in-git-with-coreautocrlf), we saw that you can achieve this desired behavior with `core.autocrlf=true`.
-The `.gitattributes` equivalent of this is [the `eol` attribute](https://git-scm.com/docs/gitattributes#_eol), which allows you to control which line ending gets applied in Git's working tree:
+When we [configured our local Git settings](#configuring-line-endings-in-git-with-coreautocrlf), we saw that you can achieve this desired behavior with `core.autocrlf=true`.
+The `.gitattributes` equivalent of this is using [the `eol` attribute](https://git-scm.com/docs/gitattributes#_eol), which enables `LF` normalization for the index but also allows you to control which line ending gets applied in Git's *working tree*:

 1. [`eol=lf`](https://git-scm.com/docs/gitattributes#Documentation/gitattributes.txt-Settostringvaluelf): converts to `LF` on checkout.
 2. [`eol=crlf`](https://git-scm.com/docs/gitattributes#Documentation/gitattributes.txt-Settostringvaluecrlf): converts to `CRLF` on checkout.